ProLint/prolintpy/README.md

 Before you load the data to prolintpy make sure to first remove water & ions beads.
 Leave only membrane and protein beads in the system.

 ## Citation
-ProLint is research software.
+prolintpy is research software.
 If you make use of it in work which you publish, please cite it.
 The BibTeX reference is

 ```
 @article{10.1093/nar/gkab409,